dag-andersen/Rust-Memory-Map/docs/Report.md

 As mentioned in the previous experiment, building the data structures also makes use of the progress bar made from flushed printlines.
 Again, this has a meaningful overhead on small data sizes, which is probably why we see a decrease from 1k to 100k in average insertion time for all data structures.
 More on this can be found in the previous experiment.

 One interesting point is that the percentage difference between the BST and the table decreases the bigger the data size (besides the jump from 1k to 100k, as described just above).
-The difference between them goes from 16% -> 14% -> 20% -> 70%, which indicates that the table will catch up to the BST the bigger the data set.
+The percentage difference between them goes from 16% (3.8/23.8) -> 14% (2.0/13.8) -> 20%(3.0/14.4) -> 70%(4.5/5.8), which indicates that the table will catch up to the BST the bigger the data set.
 This is kind of expected considering constant time scales better than logarithmic.
 For bigger data sets the table may have been a better option, but not for this data size.

 This experiment was also tried on the 1gb machine, but with less success.
 When building the redblack tree with 150 mil data size, I stopped the 1gb machine after 10 hours after seeing that it had only inserted ~15% of the test data, meaning it would not be able to finish in time, building at that rate.
 It was never a requirement to be able to build the data structure on a low resource machine, but it could be interesting to do an experiment on how long it would take on different data sizes.